 Here we look at what sports massage can offer to all individuals regardless of their participation level.

 What is Sports Massage and How is it of Benefit?

 During a sports massage the musculoskeletal system (muscles, tendons and ligaments) is manipulated using hands-on techniques in order to improve its efficiency.

-Sports massage is proven to release and reduce tension in muscles, improve circulation and encourage the removal of waste products such as lactic acid built up during sporting activities.
+Sports massage is proven to release and reduce tension in muscles, improve circulation and encourage the removal of waste products such as lactic acid during high intensity activity and can help to relax the body.
+All of this helps promote recovery and reduces the chance of muscle injury.
+Those who are prone to overuse injuries often benefit from sports massage in between training sessions, as the muscles are allowed to relax and recover fully before the next session.
 In addition to the physical benefits, sports massage can help an athlete to mentally prepare for their activity or competition.

 Who Can Benefit From Sports Massage?

 Anyone and everyone!
 Whether you are a seasoned competitor looking to improve your performance and achieve PB, new to sports and want to relax your aching muscles, are returning from an injury and keen to get going again or simply want to prevent injury following gentle jogs, a sports massage could benefit you.